 So, here's how to beat the January blues - Italian style.

 Take a passeggiata (walk)

-An old man heads off for a healthy passeggiata.
+An elderly man heads off for a healthy passeggiata.
 Photo: Simon Collison / Flickr

 The traditional afternoon stroll taken in Italy before dinner is a big happiness win.
-To make your you get the maximum happiness-boost from your stroll – head to the park, whatever the weather.
+To make sure you get the maximum happiness-boost from your stroll – head to the park, whatever the weather.

 A 2010 study by the University of Essex showed that even five minutes of light exercise carried out in a natural setting was enough to significantly enhance your mood.

 Planning a rip to Vernazza could banish the blues.
 Photo: Daniel Stockman/Flickr

 Thinking of a trip to Italy this year, or planning more trips within it?
 January is the time to plan, and these are our top suggestions.

 Planning holidays gives you a sense of purpose and something to look forward to.
 In fact, just looking at that sunny picture of an Italian seaside town is probably making you feel better.

 Picture yourself relaxing on the beach, reading a good book and sipping on even better wine.